TEETH WHITENING IN MOBILE, AL - SMILE WITH CONFIDENCE

 It’s also important to understand that when you are using at-home kits, you aren’t getting the customization and proper supervision that you would get from a dentist.
 When you go to a dentist, they work with you to get the perfect results for your specific teeth, instead of using a method that is intended for a wide audience.

-Tooth whitening (or bleaching) can also have adverse affects on oral integrity.
+Tooth whitening (or bleaching) can also have adverse effects on oral integrity.
 Improper use may lead to tooth sensitivity and even damage to the roots or nerve.
 Some patients also have more sensitive teeth to begin with, and the process may not be ideal for them.

 Before using an at-home kit, you should meet with your dentist and see if this is a good option.